lgersman/pragmatic-angular/README.md

 #### ng-jquery-plugin

 ``ng-jquery-plugin`` directive can apply one or more [jQuery] plugins to an element.
-The directive expects data in object notation as it's value.
+The directive expects data in object notation as its value.

 Each key of the object is expected to be an [jQuery] plugin name (to be exact : any of the functions registered on ``jQuery.fn`` can be used).